mtrebi/memory-allocators/README.md

 * **Linear allocator**.
 If your data does not follows any specific structure.
 However, there's a common behavior in time: all data "expires" after a certain time and then is no longer useful and thus can be freed.
 Think about games for example, you can allocate data in one frame using a this allocator and free all data at the start of the next frame.
 * **Stack allocator**.
 The same as the Linear allocator but think if it useful to free elements in a LIFO fashion.
 * **Pool allocator**.
 Your data has definitely a structure.
 All elements of your data have the same size.
 This is your choice, fast and no fragmentation.
-* **Buddy allocator**.
+* **Buddy allocator** (_Not implemented here_).
 Your data is organized in exponential sizes power-of-two (1,2,4,8,16,32...).
 This allocator performs extremely well when data is structure in that way, being fast and wasting so little space.
 * **Free list allocator**.
 No structure or common behavior.
 This allocator allows you to allocate and free memory as you wish.
 This is a general purpose allocator that works much better than malloc, but is not as good as the previous allocators, given its flexibility to work in all situations.

 ## Last thoughts